The 7 Best Moraine Lake Hikes

 Seasonal Closure of Moraine Lake Road

-Since Moraine Lake Road closes each year in mid-October and remains closed until early June, the season to see Moraine Lake is very short.
+Since Moraine Lake Road is only open from early June to mid-October each year, the season to see Moraine Lake is very short.

 During the winter closure, visitors can enjoy cross-country skiing on Moraine Lake Road which is trackset on a regular basis.
-Even though you may XC ski the road, the Moraine Lake area is closed due to avalanche risk.
+Even if you ski the road, there is a turnaround point near the top of Moraine Lake Road (well before you reach the lake).
+Beyond this point is dangerous avalanche terrain and you should not go further unless you are trained and have the proper gear.

 The Moraine Lake Lodge